loveRhythm1990/simple-go-server/README.md

 kubectl create -f deployment.yaml
 ```

-If you want to access this go http server, you can use port-forward:
+If you want to access this go http server, you can use port-forward, the port 8000 is hardcode:
 ```shell
 kubectl port-forward pod/<you-pod-name> 8000:8000
 ```